 Buttermilk is a rich source of probiotics.
 It restores the beneficial bacteria in the intestinal tract, thus improving gut health.

 Ayurvedic buttermilk is a potent tool to fight acidity.
 It reduces the irritation in the stomach lining because of acid reflux, giving you relief from the discomfort.

 For best effect, drink it at the end of your main meals.

 Immunity boosting vegetables

 19. Bitter Gourd (Karela)

-Karela may be bitter, but it offers a sweet contribution to enhancing your health.
+Karela is a common Indian vegetable that may be bitter, but it offers a sweet contribution to enhancing your health.